 Dining areas, kitchen nooks, and living room corners make great part-time office areas and the multipurpose furniture available to make them work is gorgeous.
-Using a lucite office chair keeps things light and the built-in storage works as both office and living room furniture, and the desk also works as a console.
+This lucite office chair, for example, keeps things light, the built-in storage works as both office and living room furniture, and the desk also works as a console.

 REPLACE DATED LIGHT FIXTURES

 After you’ve styled your space, nothing throws it off more than outdated finishes and light fixtures.
 Small rooms get dressed up and look infinitely better when the little details match up with your other decorating efforts.
 Luckily, fixtures are one of the easiest and surprisingly, most affordable things to replace in your home or rental, and the style impact can be huge!